Julian Kwiek

 Julian Kwiek is Polish scientist and historian, who graduated from the University of Adam Mickiewicz in Poznań.
 In 1989 he received his Ph.D. in history at the Jagiellonian University in Kraków.

 Kwiek is an Adjunct at the Faculty of Applied Social Sciences of the AGH University of Science and Technology.
 The scope of his professional interests include modern Poland with special focus on legal status of Polish minorities after 1945, the workings of the Polish underground organizations after World War II and the Polish political crises of communism.
-He’s the author of over a dozen scientific papers, and books of Polish postwar history.
+He is the author of over a dozen scientific papers, and books of Polish postwar history.
 Kwiek was an Elected Referee and Examiner for Doctor of Humanities Degrees at Jagiellonian University Faculty of Philosophy and History in 1988.

 Kwiek works with the Team for Political Science and History, involved with the socio-political changes in Poland in the last century, the theory of politics, and the implications of the process of globalization.
 The main research directions of the Team encompass following fields: